Power of masking methods for adaptive testing in a multivariate normal means problem: Acknowledgement

 \section{Acknowledgement}

 We thank Jiaoyang Huang for help with the proof of Lemma~\ref{lem:joint-scores-in-sample}.
-We also thank Zhimei Ren, Jeffrey Zhang, Yaniv Romano, Anna Neufeld, Ronan Perry, Dan Kessler, and Snigdha Panigrahi for feedback on this work.
-J.L. was partially supported by a Graduate Research Fellowship from the NSF.
-E.K. was partially supported by NSF DMS-2310654.
+We thank Lucas Janson, Zhimei Ren, Jeffrey Zhang, Yaniv Romano, Anna Neufeld, Ronan Perry, Dan Kessler, and Snigdha Panigrahi for feedback on this work.
+J.L. and E.K. were partially supported by an NSF Graduate Research Fellowship and NSF DMS-2310654, respectively.